iafydsttta/workstation-setup/README.md

 ## About

-This repo is used for setting up a Ubuntu-based dev environment using ansible.
-The playbook was tested using ansible 2.9.
+This repo is used for setting up a Ubuntu-based dev environment using Ansible.
+The playbook was tested using Ansible 2.9.

 Consider backing up your dotfiles (like .bashrc) before running the playbook.

+## Preparation

+- Install ansible and ansible-galaxy
+- Then: `ansible-galaxy install -r requirements.yml`

 ## Running the playbook